 If your goal is to be a leader in the GIS field, our Master’s in Geographic Information Science (GIS) is designed for you.
 The program is a natural extension of our internationally recognized work on the frontier of geospatial technology, and we are pioneering the interpretation of remote sensing, mapping, and analytics, continually revealing new information about our world.

-Our unique M.S. in Geographic Information Science (GIS) program exists as a collaboration between Clark’s Graduate School of Geography, the Department of International Development, Community, and Environment (IDCE), and Clark Labs — a leading developer of software-based geospatial solutions, founded and housed here at Clark University.
-The TerrSet/IDRISI platform developed at Clark Labs quickly became one of the most widely used GIS systems in the world, and continues to shape approaches to geospatial problem-solving.
+The M.S. in Geographic Information Science (GIS) is a collaboration among three areas of the university: the Graduate School of Geography, the International Development, Community, and Environment (IDCE) Department, and Clark Labs, a leading developer of software-based geospatial solutions, founded and housed here at Clark University.
+The TerrSet/IDRISI platform developed at Clark Labs has quickly become one of the most widely used GIS systems in the world and is shaping approaches to geospatial problem-solving.

-Whether they bring prior GIS experience or not, our students study, research, and ultimately deploy geospatial approaches to solve some of the most pressing challenges facing our society and environment.
-We work at the cutting edge of areas such as conservation GIS, land use change, public health and environmental justice, food security and humanitarian assistance, and earth system information science.
-Our four concentration tracks provide an opportunity to study these topics at even greater depth — positioning you for immediate impact in the working world following graduation.
+Our students work closely with faculty experts to research, assess, and apply inventive geospatial approaches to some of the most pressing societal challenges.
+We work at the leading edge of areas such as conservation GIS, land-use change, public health, environmental justice, food security and humanitarian assistance, and earth systems information science.
+Our four concentration tracks provide an opportunity to study these topics at even greater depth, positioning you for immediate impact upon graduation.